CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/noVM-00-ai-workloads.md

 ## Summary

-In this exercise, you explored common AI workloads in a simple example application.
+In this lab, you explored common AI workloads in a simple example application.
 The application's functionality is limited, and does not reflect the kind of performance or capabilities you can expect in a production quality agent such as you would build with Microsoft Foundry; but it should serve to show the kinds of functionality you can achieve with AI.

+### You've successfully completed the hand's-on lab!